-The bill is intended to implement domestically the OECD provisions for the exchange of information in the GloBE Information Return (GIR) under the Multilateral Competent Authority Agreement on the Exchange of GloBE Information (GIR MCAA).
+The amendments are intended to implement domestically the OECD provisions for the exchange of information in the GloBE Information Return (GIR) under the Multilateral Competent Authority Agreement on the Exchange of GloBE Information (GIR MCAA).

-The GIR MCAA was published by the OECD on January 15, 2025 and is expected to be signed in the course of 2025 by jurisdictions that have implemented the Pillar Two global minimum tax rules.
+The GIR MCAA was published by the OECD on January 15, 2025 and has been signed by a number of jurisdictions that have implemented the Pillar Two global minimum tax rules.
 The first exchange of GloBE information under the GIR MCAA is scheduled to take place in 2026.
-The bill provides additions and amendments to the Global Minimum Tax Act to provide for:
+The amendment law provides additions and amendments to the Global Minimum Tax Act to provide for:

 -Obligations for reporting constituent entities, in particular the obligation to register and provide information;